mozbugbox/Unblock-Youku/dns-reverse-proxy/README.md

 About
 =====
-The file in this directory is a reverse http proxy server combined with a dns proxy server.
+The file in this directory is a reverse HTTP proxy server combined with a DNS proxy server.

 Disclaimer